identity-research-lab/tmi-web/README.md

 Before you start the application for the first time, there are some global environment variables that you need to set.
 Rails will look for them in a file named `.env` in the root `tmi-web` directory.

-*IMPORTANT* This file will contain your sensitive API keys, so you want to keep it secure.
-Do not commit the `.env` to a source code repository, even a private one.
+*IMPORTANT!* This file will contain your sensitive API keys, so you want to keep it secure.
+Do not commit the `.env` file to a source code repository, even a private one.

 To create your local `.env` file, make a copy of `.env.example`.
 (This filename starts with a "." so it will be hidden by default.
 Use `ls -a` in your terminal to list all files in the directory, including invisible ones.)
 To make a copy of the example file, type: